DongheeKang/MLOps_Note/linux_network.md

 # Security

 ### Secure Shell SSH
-SSH is a communication Protocol.
-The traffic is encrypted SSHD is the server (Open SSH Daemon) and SSH is the client. the server must have sshd installed and running
+1. SSH is a communication Protocol.
+2. The traffic is encrypted.
+3. SSHD is the server (Open SSH Daemon) and SSH is the client.
+4. the server must have sshd installed and running

 * SSH configuration